gustblima/simple-serverless-proxy/README.md

   Send a request to the API passing your original request after /proxy/http[s] `ex:localhost:3000/sandbox/proxy/http[s]/checkip.amazonaws.com`

-  Any http method and headers you use you be passed for the url you want to request.
+  Any http method and headers you use you be passed to the url you want to request.